mvaustria10/MO-IT101-Group49/README.md

 It reads data from CSV files, calculates total pay, and applies standard deductions such as SSS, PhilHealth, Pag-IBIG, and Tax.

+You can access the source code by navigating to: src → main → java → com → mycompany → ms2project

 -------------------------------------------------------------------------------

 📂 Project Files